aframevr/aframe/docs/primitives/a-video.md

 iOS has a lot of restrictions on playing videos in the browser.
 To play an inline video texture, we must:

 - Set the `<meta name="apple-mobile-web-app-capable" content="yes">` meta tag.
-A-Frame will will inject this if missing.
+A-Frame will inject this if missing.
 - Set the `webkit-playsinline` and `playsinline` attribute to the video element.
 A-Frame will add this to all videos if missing).

 Since iOS 11, iOS has required user interaction to trigger video playback.
 This is also true on a number of Android device and